Port of Durrës: History

 In the 4th century AD, Dyrrachium was made the capital of the Roman province of Epirus nova.
 It was the birthplace of the emperor Anastasius I in circa 430.
 Some time later that century, Dyrrachium was struck by a powerful earthquake, which destroyed the city's defences.
-Anastasius I rebuilt and strengthened the city walls, thus creating the strongest fortifications in the western Balkans.
-The 12 m (36 ft)-high walls were so thick that, according to the Byzantine historian Anna Komnene, four horsemen could ride abreast on them.
-Significant portions of the ancient city defences still remain, although they have been much reduced over the centuries.
+Anastasius I rebuilt and strengthened the city walls.
+According to the Byzantine historian Anna Komnene, four horsemen could ride abreast on the 12 m (36 ft)-high walls.
+Significant portions of the ancient city defences still remain.

-Like much of the rest of the Balkans, Dyrrachium and the surrounding Dyrraciensis provinciae suffered considerably from barbarian incursions during the Migrations Period.
-It was besieged in 481 by Theodoric the Great, king of the Ostrogoths, and in subsequent centuries had to fend off frequent attacks by the Bulgarians.
+Like much of the rest of the Balkans, Dyrrachium and the surrounding Dyrraciensis province suffered from barbarian incursions during the Migration Period.
+It was besieged in 481 by Theodoric the Great, king of the Ostrogoths, and in subsequent centuries, it had to fend off attacks by the Bulgarians.
 Unaffected by the fall of the Western Roman Empire, the city continued under the Byzantine Empire as an important port and a major link between the Empire and Western Europe.
-During communism in Albania, the port was named after Albanian communist leader, Enver Hoxha.

-The port of Durrës is regularly visited by various Adriatic ferries.
+During communism in Albania, the port was named after Albanian communist leader, Enver Hoxha.A small harbor for fishing boats was built on the west mole and opened in 2013.
+The fishing port is protected by a small new pier.
+The port of Durrës is regularly visited by various ferries.
 Most ferries connect Durrës with Bari and Ancona, some also with Trieste and rarely with Brindisi.
 A new ferry terminal opened in 2013.

 In 2019, 878,687 passengers and 259,175 vehicles were shipped on 1052 ferries respectively.
 19 cruise ships with over 4500 passengers on board called at the port in 2019.

-A small harbor for fishing boats was built on the west mole and opened in 2013.
-The fishing port is protected by a small new pier.

-Since the beginning of 2019 there has been a customs office of the Republic of Kosovo in the port.
-This simplifies the import of goods to Kosovo and relieves the Vërmica/Morina border crossing.
-Albania and Kosovo are gradually harmonizing their customs systems and are striving for a customs union in the long term.
+Since the beginning of 2019, there has been a customs office of the Republic of Kosovo in the port.
+It was intended to simplify the import of goods to Kosovo and relieve the Vërmica/Morina border crossing.